A: It depends. There are two possible ways to sign up after the registration deadline:

 For weekend sports:

-All forfeits must be report VIA A PHONE CALL (not email) to the NHSSC offices by 3PM on the Friday preceeding the game.
+All forfeits must be report VIA A PHONE CALL (not email) to the NHSSC offices by 3PM on the Friday preceding the game.

 For week-day sports